 Data Subject rights

-As we mentioned before, one of the main purposes of the GDPR is to give individuals control over their data, and in order to do so, GDPR prescribes eight data subject rights:
+As we mentioned before, one of the main purposes of the GDPR is to give individuals control over their data, and in order to do so, it prescribes eight data subject rights:

 - Right to be informed